-A PHOSITA would have understood that the inserter disclosed by Allen could be used to insert and expand the implant disclosed by Baynham.
-To the extent that the tool disclosed by Allen functions by interfacing with the outside surfaces of the implant, a PHOSITA would have understood that the implant could be modified as a matter of simple substitution to move the indentations from the end (36) to opposing side surfaces of the implant so that the first and second tool engagement indentations would be positioned at the proximal end of the implant.
+A PHOSITA would have understood that the inserter disclosed by Allen could be used to insert and expand the implant disclosed by Chung.
+To the extent that the tool disclosed by Allen functions by interfacing with the outside surfaces of the implant, a PHOSITA would have understood that the Chung implant could be modified as a matter of simple substitution to move the doubled raised spot structure from the center of the proximal face to the opposing side surfaces of the implant so that the first and second tool engagement indentations would be positioned at the proximal end of the implant.
 Stated another way, placement and positioning of indentations for insertion tool engagement at the proximal or trailing end of the implant is a predictable substitution that does not affect its function.
-EX1003 at ¶¶ 70.
+EX1003 at ¶ 147.

 McLuen discloses an expandable intervertebral implant (e.g. 1500).
-EX1030 at [0077]; FIG. 16; EX1003 at ¶ 71.
+EX1030 at [0077]; FIG. 16; EX1003 at ¶ 148.

 A positioning screw (1508) is located proximate to a proximate end of implant (1500).
 EX1030 at [0076]; [0077]; FIG. 16.
-McLuen discloses that to secure the implant (1500), a user would generally use a tool such as a screwdriver to turn screw (1508).
+McLuen discloses to secure the implant (1500), a user would generally use a tool such as a screwdriver to turn screw (1508).
 McLuen also discloses that screwdrivers may slip out of place when performing surgery.
-Because of the proximity to the patient's spine it is preferable to prevent or at least minimize slipping.
+Because of the proximity to the patient's spine, it is preferable to prevent or at least minimize slipping.
 EX1030 at [0076].
 To achieve this, McLuen discloses channels or indentations (1522) on opposing sides of the implant to receive a tool.
-EX1030 at [0076]; FIG. 16; EX1003 at ¶ 71.
+EX1030 at [0076]; FIG. 16; EX1003 at [147.

-It would therefore have been obvious to a PHOSITA to combine the teachings of Baynham with McLuen to substitute the indentations disclosed in Baynham for the indentations in McLuen, moving the indentations from either side of the countersink (63) to opposing sides at the proximal end of the implant to provide the disclosed advantage of prevention or minimization of screw driver slippage.
-This substitution would represent a design choice which would yield a predictable result with a reasonable expectation of success.
-EX1003 at ¶¶ 72.
+It would therefore have been obvious to a PHOSITA to combine the teachings of Chung with McLuen to substitute the "double raised spot structure" disclosed in Chung for the indentations in McLuen, moving the tool engagement to opposing sides at the proximal end of the implant to provide the disclosed advantage of prevention or minimization of screw driver slippage.
+Further, a PHOSITA would have understood that this substitution would increase the ability of the interface to resist torsional moments about the tool axis.
+This substitution would represent a design choice which would yield predictable results with a reasonable expectation of success.
+EX1003 at ¶ 149.